YottaDB/YDBDoc/ProgGuide/commands.rst

 Lock
 ----------------------

-The LOCK command reserves and releases resource names, and provides a semaphore capability for YottaDB/GT.M processes.
+The LOCK command reserves and releases resource names, and provides a semaphore capability for YottaDB processes.
 This capability can be used for interprocess synchronization and signaling.

 Assigning a LOCK does not specify any explicit control over variables and does not directly effect either read or write access to global (or local) data.
 However, an application that adheres to clearly defined conventions of LOCKing before any access can indirectly achieve such an effect.

-YottaDB/FIS recommends implementing database Consistency using transaction processing rather than LOCKs.
-If you wish to avoid YottaDB/GT.M's use of optimistic concurrency for TP, place the LOCK just before the original TSTART and release it after the final TCOMMIT.
+YottaDB recommends implementing database Consistency using transaction processing rather than LOCKs.
+If you wish to avoid YottaDB's use of optimistic concurrency for TP, place the LOCK just before the original TSTART and release it after the final TCOMMIT.

 The format of the LOCK command is:

 .. parsed-literal::
    L[OCK][:tvexpr] [[-\|+]nref|(nref[,...])[:numexpr] [,...]]

-* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB/GT.M executes the command.
+* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB executes the command.
-* The nref argument specifies a resource name in the format of the YottaDB/GT.M name, with or without subscripts and with or without a preceding caret (^).
+* The nref argument specifies a resource name in the format of the YottaDB name, with or without subscripts and with or without a preceding caret (^).
 An nref can optionally have an environment specification, including one without a preceding caret (^).
 * Outside of transactions, only one process in an environment can own a particular LOCK at any given time.
-* Because the data storage in YottaDB/GT.M uses hierarchical sparse arrays, and LOCK frequently serves to protect that data from inappropriate "simultaneous" access by multiple processes, LOCK treats resource names in a hierarchical fashion; a LOCK protects not only the named resource, but also its ancestors and descendants.
+* Because the data storage in YottaDB uses hierarchical sparse arrays, and LOCK frequently serves to protect that data from inappropriate "simultaneous" access by multiple processes, LOCK treats resource names in a hierarchical fashion; a LOCK protects not only the named resource, but also its ancestors and descendants.
 * When one or more nrefs are enclosed in parentheses (), LOCK reserves all the enclosed names "simultaneously," that is, it reserves none of them until all become available.
 * A LOCK with no argument or an argument with no leading sign releases all names currently reserved with previous LOCK commands by the process; when a LOCK has no argument, at least two (2) spaces must follow the LOCK to separate it from the next command on the line.
 * A LOCK argument with a leading plus sign (+) acquires the named resources without releasing currently held resources; if the named resource is already LOCKed, such a LOCK "counts up" the process interest in the resource.
-* A LOCK argument with a leading minus sign (-) "counts down" the process interest in a named resource; if the count on a particular lock reaches zero (0), YottaDB/GT.M releases the lock without releasing any other currently held locks; a LOCK that releases a named resource not currently owned by the process has no effect.
+* A LOCK argument with a leading minus sign (-) "counts down" the process interest in a named resource; if the count on a particular lock reaches zero (0), YottaDB releases the lock without releasing any other currently held locks; a LOCK that releases a named resource not currently owned by the process has no effect.
-* YottaDB/GT.M allows the "process interest" lock counter on a named resource to increment up to 511.
+* YottaDB allows the "process interest" lock counter on a named resource to increment up to 511.
 * The optional numeric expression specifies a time in seconds after which the command should timeout if unsuccessful; 0 provides a single attempt; timed LOCK commands maintain $TEST: 1 for a successful LOCK action, 0 for an unsuccessful (within the specified time) LOCK action.
 Note that untimed LOCK commands do not change $TEST.
 * A LOCK operation that finds no room in LOCK_SPACE to queue a waiting LOCK so another process releasing a blocking LOCK can wake it, does a slow poll waiting for LOCK_SPACE to become available.
 If LOCK does not acquire the ownership of the named resource with the specified timeout, it returns control to the application with $TEST=0.
 If timeout is not specified, LOCK continues slow poll till space becomes available.
 * If a LOCK command in a TP transaction specifies no timeout or a timeout that exceeds the limit specified by $gtm_tpnotacidtime when 2 is less than $TRESTART, the process releases the database critical sections and generates TPNOACID messages, which may live-lock the process, possibly until the transaction terminates because it reaches $ZMAXTPTIME.
 While such a process may have an impact on system performance this behavior moderates the impact of potential deadlocks on other database operations.
 * An indirection operator and an expression atom evaluating to a list of one or more LOCK arguments form a legal argument for a LOCK.

-YottaDB/GT.M records LOCK and ZALLOCATE information in the "lock database."
-YottaDB/GT.M distributes the lock database in space associated with the database identified by the current Global Directory.
+YottaDB records LOCK and ZALLOCATE information in the "lock database."
+YottaDB distributes the lock database in space associated with the database identified by the current Global Directory.
 However, the lock database does not overlap or coincide with the body of the database files holding the global data.
 Only the LOCK, ZALLOCATE and ZDEALLOCATE commands, and the LKE utility program access the lock database.

-YottaDB/GT.M maps reservations of names starting with ^ to the database file used to map global variables of the same name.
-If the Global Directory maps the name A to file A.DAT, YottaDB/GT.M maps all reservations on ^A to file space associated with A.DAT.
+YottaDB maps reservations of names starting with ^ to the database file used to map global variables of the same name.
+If the Global Directory maps the name A to file A.DAT, YottaDB maps all reservations on ^A to file space associated with A.DAT.

-YottaDB/GT.M maps reservations on names not starting with ^ to the region of the database specified with the GDE command LOCK -REGION=.
+YottaDB maps reservations on names not starting with ^ to the region of the database specified with the GDE command LOCK -REGION=.
 By default, when GDE creates a Global Directory any reservations of local names are mapped to the region DEFAULT.

 These two factors effect the following result in the programming environment:

 * ^ reservations automatically intersect for all users of the same data in any database file independent of the Global Directory mapping that file.
 * reservations without a leading ^ intersect in an arbitrary pattern dependent on the Global Directory and therefore controlled by a design decision potentially made independently of application code design.

-Since YottaDB/GT.M uses resource names as semaphores for signaling among multiple processes in a database environment, they interlock in a tree structured fashion.
+Since YottaDB uses resource names as semaphores for signaling among multiple processes in a database environment, they interlock in a tree structured fashion.
 When LOCK or ZALLOCATE reserves a subscripted resource name such as ^D(1), other users of the database mapped by the LOCKing (or ZALLOCATEing) process cannot reserve ancestors of that name, such as ^D, or descendants, such as ^D(1,2), until LOCK or ZDEALLOCATE releases that name.

 Execution of the LOCK command does not affect the value or the state of a variable.
 LOCK tests each argument to determine whether the process can claim the name space.
-If another YottaDB/GT.M process has a LOCK on that name space, YottaDB/GT.M suspends the current process until the other process releases the name space.
+If another YottaDB process has a LOCK on that name space, YottaDB suspends the current process until the other process releases the name space.
 To prevent the potential "indefinite" suspension of a routine execution, specify a timeout for the LOCK command.

 LOCK with a leading plus (+) or minus (-) sign (incremental LOCKing) allows the acquisition and release of locks without releasing all currently held locks.
 This can lead to deadlocks.
 For example, a deadlock occurs if two users LOCK resources named A and B in the following sequence.